Mobile IoT Summit at MWC Barcelona 2021

 Prior to this role, Jean-Francois held various senior positions in R&D, product management and business development at Gemalto Europe and Thomson South East Asia.

 Jean-Francois holds a Master of Engineering on Signal Processing from ESIEE Paris (Ecole Superieur d’Ingenieur en Electronique et Electrotechnique)

-Head of New Access Technologies, Deutsche Telekom IoT
+Head of Satellite IoT Program, Deutsche Telekom IoT

 Within Deutsche Telekom IoT Jens leads the product management for all connectivity innovations.
 This includes NB-IoT, LTE-M, 5G as well as further products and services to enable our customers to benefit from new access technologies, such as nuSIM, the integrated SIM for IoT.
 Being an M2M/IoT product manager since 2013, Jens started working on LPWA (low power wide area) from 2016 onwards, driving the commercial introduction of NB-IoT in Germany in 2017.
 He joined Deutsche Telekom in 2005 as part of the Corporate Technology Strategy department, managing the company’s NGN transformation program (NG Factory), before becoming a design manager working on the setup and growth of the newly established Corporate Product Design unit.
 Before his time at DT he worked for eight years at the Communications & HighTech strategy consulting unit of Accenture in Frankfurt, London and Düsseldorf.
 He holds a diploma in Mathematics from the University of Siegen as well as an MBA from Imperial College, London.